 I recommend hushmail.com.
 This is an encrpyted webmail service.
 It’s free for users for up to 25MB of mail storage space, but you must login to the service at least once every 3 weeks or the account is closed.

 Hushmail are based in Canada so should be at least a little less at risk from the demands of the US NSA.

 Otherwise I now only use my own email domain for my email service.
 This is the best solution, provided you trust your web-hosting provider – and depending on the jurisdiction under which the provider falls.

 What really happens to your data when you store it in the cloud?
 No one knows for sure.

 I used to use many of the big-name cloud providers.
 Not any more.

 I’ve now said goodbye to Google Drive, Dropbox, SugarSync – and the big ones in the box: Amazon S3 and Amazon Cloud.

 I would never go near Microsoft Skydrive because of the way Microsoft snoops into your data.
-Several well publicized scandals illustrate this all too clearly.
+Several well publicized scandals have illustrated this.

 Use Open Office and OwnCloud

 I used to use Google Enterprise for this, but that’s now a thing of the past for me.